coder/terraform-provider-coderd/docs/resources/template.md

 description: |-
   A Coder template.
   Logs from building template versions can be optionally streamed from the provisioner by setting the TF_LOG environment variable to INFO or higher.
-  When importing, the ID supplied can be either a template UUID retrieved via the API or <organization-name>/<template-name>.
 ---

 # coderd_template (Resource)